 - What other restrictions do you want to place on users?
 Should they be able to access cloud services such as Siri?
 What can they do with each app you make available to them and what can they not do?
 Should you deploy corporate WiFi policies to prevent cellular data plans from being eaten up while inside office spaces?

 App vs. Device

-One of the first things you should consider is whether you should only secure certain apps (mobile app management, or MAM) or if you want to manage the entire device (mobile device management or MDM).
+One of the first things you should consider is whether you should only secure certain apps (mobile app management, or MAM) or if you also want to manage the entire device (mobile device management, or MDM).
 Most commonly, if you don’t require device-level control, you’ll only need to manage mobile apps, especially if your organization supports Bring Your Own Device (BYOD).

 MDM allows you to secure an entire device, including the ability to take inventory of all the software on a device and prevent enrollment if the device is jailbroken, rooted, or has unsafe software installed.
 Taking this level of control, however, makes users leery of allowing that much power over their personal devices and may reduce enrollment rates.

 Authentication is where a great deal of the user experience takes place.
 If your organization is already running Active Directory, using Active Directory is the simplest way to have your users access the system.

 Another big part of the authentication user experience is time-outs.
 A high security environment may have users log on every time they access the system, but that option may not be ideal for all organizations.
 For example, having users enter their credentials every time they want to access their email can be very frustrating and may not be necessary.